How to Build an Automated Invoice Processing System Using LeapOCR

 LEAPOCR_API_KEYin your environment)

-The SDK is async-first and uses async with for proper cleanup:
+The SDK uses async/await and async with for proper resource management:

 import asyncio